 3. Not checking for pests

-Pests are a huge nuisance to your plants, according to Satch.
+House plant bugs are a huge nuisance to your plants, but outdoor pests should also be a cause for caution, according to Satch.
 "Insects will always be a problem when you put your plants outdoors, so let go of the perfectionist mindset that the leaves will always stay flawless," he says.
 "Pests are expected, but an infestation is not.
 Usually, the beneficial insects in your yard ought to keep the pests in check, but occasionally, you will need to treat any largely infested plant with an insecticide of your choice."